 Our structure has evolved over the years.
 At one time, our documentation for various products was split into individual projects.
 We then implemented Global Project Linking, with common files being imported into each child project.
 However, with so many files being imported, we eventually decided that it made more sense for our purposes to move all of the product documentation into a single project.
 Although this main project is quite large, it does not seem to be so big that it is causing any unmanageable issues.
-We continue to use Global Project Linking for a couple of different reasons, which are explained below.
+We continue to use Global Project Linking for an internal project, but mostly we make use of source control Git branching.

-Our structure involves the following three kinds of projects.
+Our structure involves the following projects.